Ikergune/firos/README.md

 }
 ```

-Now, the following json is sent:
+Now, the following JSON is sent:

 ```json
 POST /whitelist/remove